underhillanna/PhotosynQ-Documentation/help/_macros_Coding_and_Functions.md

 ***

 #### Show Colors
-Sometimes representing a value as a color is more usefull than a plain number.
+Sometimes representing a value as a color is more useful than a plain number.
 These three options are available:
 + Hexadecimal: `#44bd78`
 + RGB (Red, Green, Blue): `rgb(68,189,120)` (values from 0 to 255)
 + RGBA (Red, Green, Blue, alpha): `rgba(68,189,120,0.5)` (values from 0 to 255), (alpha 0 to 1)